onsigntv/jsonlogic_rs/README.md

 **jsonlogic_rs** supports all JsonLogic operations.
 For detailed informations about all operations and their arguments, head over to [Supported Operations](http://jsonlogic.com/operations.html) on
 [jsonlogic.com](http://jsonlogic.com/).

+It does differ quite a bit in how null values are handled though.
+Regardless of null or missing input, we never return a null value from an operation.
+Most of these changes can be checked through the [null tests file](tests/null.rs).

 For Rust usage examples and edge cases have a look at the linked tests for each operator below.

 * Accessing Data